elastic/kibana/packages/kbn-dom-drag-drop/README.md

-# Dom Drag & Drop
+# DOM Drag & Drop

 This is a simple drag / drop mechanism that plays nice with React.